Oregon Coast Scholars

 GPAs for continuing students will be calculated annually following Spring term to determine eligibility for the second year of the Scholars program.
 The minimum 3.00 GPA will be strictly adhered to and there will be no appeal process for students who originally qualify, but whose GPA later drops below the 3.00 threshold.

 Students must be enrolled for Fall, Winter and Spring terms and return the following Fall term for the full academic year.

 The scholarship pays full tuition for up to two years for credit classes applicable to an associate’s degree.
 The classes must be taught by Oregon Coast instructors.
 Fees, books and other miscellaneous expenses are not covered.

 Who qualifies for this scholarship?

-- Be graduating with a regular diploma from a high school within Lincoln County (students with modified diplomas are not eligible).
+- Be graduating with a diploma from a high school within Lincoln County.

 Be residing permanently within the Oregon Coast Community College District (if attending a high school outside our district).

 Be receiving a home-school diploma (while residing permanently within Lincoln County).

 - Have a cumulative, unweighted GPA of 3.0 or better at the end of the first semester of your senior year.
 Home-school students must have the minimum ACT or SAT test scores.

 - Enroll at Oregon Coast in Fall Term immediately following your high school graduation or diploma completion.